akshaymittal143/LLM-Kubernetes/README.md

 # LLM Kubernetes Optimization Artifacts

-This repository contains the experimental artifacts and code used in the paper "Performance Optimization of LLM-Based Agentic Workloads in Kubernetes Environments: Bottlenecks, Root Causes, and Solutions" submitted to ICCA 2024.
+This repository contains the experimental artifacts and code used in the paper "Performance Optimization of LLM-Based Agentic Workloads in Kubernetes Environments: Bottlenecks, Root Causes, and Solutions" (ICCA 2025).

 ## Repository Structure